 Skip to content

-The Attribution Problem Nobody Talks About in Small Business Ads
+The Attribution Problem in Small Business Google Ads

-Most small businesses are not actually measuring ad performance.
-They are comparing platform claims, partial CRM data, and delayed sales feedback, then calling it attribution.
+Most small businesses are not measuring ad performance.
+They compare platform claims, partial CRM data, and delayed sales feedback, then call it attribution.

 Paid media attribution breaks long before most teams notice.
 Google Ads and Meta usually report conversions.
 The CRM usually reports leads.
 Sales usually reports revenue.
 But those systems are rarely aligned enough to tell you which campaigns deserve more budget.